After a slow-down due to the Covid-19 pandemic, our exciting “Sensory Garden For the Future” project is now moving forward at pace.

-The path and other changes to the sensory garden are the result of a shared vision developed by the Friends with BHCC.
+The Sensory Garden project is the result of a shared vision developed by the Friends with BHCC.
 Thanks to the generosity of our Friends and that of a number of funding bodies we aim to provide facilities that are:-

 ● Safe and welcoming to all